C&H Criminal Defense Cases

-In the second case, Attorney Cunha also argued 1) that the “group” was too disorganized to constitute a criminal enterprise, and 2) his client was not involved, no matter what.
-Verdict – not guilty.
+- Not Guilty of RICO and RICO conspiracy.
+Attorney Jack Cunha argued 1) that the “group” was too disorganized to constitute a criminal enterprise, and 2) his client was not involved, no matter what.

-Attorney Cunha represented a Singapore native charged in Federal District Court, Boston, with trafficking.
-A large Chinese vase filled with heroin had been delivered to his house.
-Attorney Cunha developed evidence that his client angered powerful international drug kingpins, who retaliated by sending him the vase, knowing he would be prosecuted and subject to decades in federal prison.
-Verdict – not guilty.
+- Not Guilty heroin trafficking.
+A Singapore native was charged after a large Chinese vase filled with heroin had been delivered to his house.
+Attorney Cunha developed evidence that his client angered powerful international drug kingpins, who retaliated by sending him the vase in order to provoke charges against him.

 State Criminal Defense Cases

-In the so-called Mattapan Massacre case, a widely publicized multiple-victim murder case in Suffolk Superior Court, Boston, Attorney Cunha represented one of two defendants.
-During a seven week trial, the defense demonstrated that the Commonwealth’s chief witness was untrustworthy and likely to have committed the crime himself.
-Verdict – not guilty.
+- Not Guilty four-victim murder trial, Suffolk Superior Court, Boston.
+In the nationally publicized Mattapan Massacre case, Attorney Cunha represented one of two defendants.
+During a seven week trial, the defense demonstrated that the Commonwealth’s chief witness committed the crime.

-In a first degree murder trial in Suffolk Superior Court, Boston, Attorney Cunha represented a young man charged with shooting multiple people.
-A different defendant had originally been convicted of the crime, but he was released when the prosecution decided to rely on a new statement from a witness who claimed to have been a participant in the shooting.
-Jack attacked the Commonwealth’s new witness using cross-examination and other evidence developed by investigation.
-Verdict – not guilty.
+- Not Guilty first degree murder trial, Suffolk Superior Court, Boston.
+Attorney Cunha represented a young man charged with shooting multiple people.
+A different defendant had originally been convicted of the crime, but then released when the prosecution decided to rely on a new witness who claimed to have participated in the murder.
+Jack attacked the new witness, using cross-examination and evidence developed by our investigation.

-The wife of one of Attorney Holcomb’s dvorce clients accused him of assaulting her during a custody transfer their young child.
-After Attorney Cunha successfully defended the client against the criminal charges in Boston Municipal Court, Attorney Holcomb resolved the highly contentious divorce with continued unsupervised parenting time and a satisfactory division of the assets.
-Verdict – not guilty.
+- Not Guilty domestic assault and battery, Boston Municipal Court.
+The wife of Attorney Holcomb’s divorce client accused him of assaulting her during a custody transfer of their young child.
+After Attorney Cunha successfully defended the client against the criminal charges, Attorney Holcomb resolved the highly contentious divorce with shared parenting time and a fair asset division.

-Our client was arrested outside his home and charged with OUI and leaving the scene of an accident in Cambridge District Court.
+- Not Guilty drunk driving, Cambridge District Court.
+Our client was arrested outside his home and charged with OUI and leaving the scene of an accident.
 He took a breath test, which indicated a blood alcohol level of .24 percent.
 At trial, we successfully argued that the prosecution could not prove that our client had actually driven while impaired, nor that he fled the scene of an accident.
-Verdict – not guilty.

-In Framingham District Court, our client was charged with drunk driving after failing a breathylizer test.
+- Not Guilty drunk driving, Framingham District Court.
+Our client was charged with drunk driving after failing a breathylizer test.
 Using a combination of expert testimony and attack on the credibility of the arresting police officer, Attorney Cunha asserted the breath test reading resulted from illness, not alcohol.
-Verdict – not guilty.